UBC Gunn IMS Needling Review

 - in-person training as above

-- a current course manual
+- a current course manual for the selected level(s)

 - access to the UBC Gunn IMS Surface Anatomy videos for 12 months